OmniSharp/omnisharp-vim/README.md

 Add `-v Verbose` to get extra information from the server.

-When vim is closed and the OmniSharp server is running, vim will ask you if you want to stop the OmniSharp server.
+When vim is closed and the OmniSharp server is running, vim will stop the server automatically.
 This behaviour can be altered with the `g:Omnisharp_stop_server` variable in your vimrc:

 ```vim